infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 cited_ID - The numeric ID of a PSR

 4) potential_inclusion_link.csv:
 This data was translated from Web Figure 4 in the data supplement of Trinquart et al. (2016).
-Each row indicates a systematic review report, and each column indicates a primary study.
-In the matrix, "p" indicates that a given primary study had been published as of the search date of a given systematic review report.
+A matrix whose column indices are SSRs and row indices are PSRs.
+Cells with "p" denote where PSRs were potentially eligible for inclusion in SRRs, according to the publication date of the PSRs and the dates of last search of the SRRs.
+This data was collected from Web Figure 4 of the data supplement of Trinquart et al. (2016).

 5)systematic_review_inclusion_criteria.csv:
-ID - The numeric IDs of systematic review reports. short_name - ID of the report from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016)s. no_of_studies_included - Number of studies included in the systematic review report. no_of_reports_included – Number of PSRs included in the systematic review report. report_included_in_Trinquart_data – Number of PSRs that are also included in the Trinquart dataset' 68 PSRs. study_design - Study designs to include, per inclusion criteria, as described in the SSR. study_design_unified – Unified coding for the study_design, reduced from study_design column. population - Populations to include, per inclusion criteria, as described in the SSR. population_unified – Unified coding for population, reduced from population column. exposure_intervention - Exposures/Interventions to include, per inclusion criteria, as described in the SSR. exposure_intervention_unified – Unified coding for exposure/intervention, reduced from the "exposure_intervention" column. outcome - Study outcomes required for inclusion, per inclusion criteria, as described in the SSR.
+ID - The numeric ID of the SSR. short_name - ID of the SSR from Trinquart et al. (2016). attitude - An SSR's scientific opinion about the salt controversy from Trinquart et al. (2016), which takes the value of for, against, or inconclusive. no_of_studies_included - Number of studies included in the SSR. no_of_reports_included – Number of PSRs included in the SSR. report_included_in_Trinquart_data – Number of PSRs that appear in the Trinquart dataset' 68 PSRs.
+Some SSRs include PSRs that are not covered by Trinquart et al. (2016)'s 68 PSRs.
+Such SSRs reivew the effect of sodium intake on health outcomes other than cerebrocardiovascular disease or mortality. study_design - Study designs to include, per inclusion criteria, as described in the SSR. study_design_unified – Unified coding for the study_design, reduced from study_design column. population - Populations to include, per inclusion criteria, as described in the SSR. population_unified – Unified coding for population, reduced from population column. exposure_intervention - Exposures/Interventions to include, per inclusion criteria, as described in the SSR. exposure_intervention_unified – Unified coding for exposure/intervention, reduced from the exposure_intervention column. outcome - Study outcomes required for inclusion, per inclusion criteria, as described in the SSR.
+We did not reduce "outcome" to codes like previous columns because outcomes are too heterogeneous to be reduced.
 Language_restriction - Report languages to include, per inclusion criteria.
-We did not reduce "outcome" to codes like previous columns because outcomes are too heterogeneous to be reduced.
 Follow_up_period - Follow-up period required for inclusion, per inclusion criteria, as described in the SSR.
 Follow_up_period_unified – Unified coding for follow-up period, reduced from te “follow_up_period” column.
-Notes – Notes about each entry.
+Notes – Additional notes about each entry.

 6) inclusion_net_edges_trinquart.csv:
 citing_ID - The numeric ID of an SRR. cited_ID - The numeric ID of a PSR.

 DIFFERENCES BETWEEN THIS DATASET AND RELATED DATASET (Fu and Hsiao, 2020 https://doi.org/10.13012/B2IDB-9222782_V1 )
 - We removed file Article_attr.csv due to redundancy.
-The old file article_list.csv contains all information.
+The old file Article_list.csv contains all information.
-- We renamed file article_list.csv as report_list.csv
+- We renamed file Article_list.csv to report_list.csv
-- We renamed file "Supplementary Reference List.pdf" as "supplementary_reference_list.pdf."
+- We renamed file "Supplementary Reference List.pdf" to "supplementary_reference_list.pdf."
 - We added a new file salt_cont_author.csv.
 - We corrected a couple of mistakes in report_list.csv, and changed all column names to lower cases for consistency.
-In particular, we corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), whose “statements” based on which “judgment” was made were mistakenly swapped in Web Table 2 of the supplement of Trinquart et al. 2016.
+In particular, we corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), which were mistakenly swapped in Web Table 2 of the supplement of Trinquart et al. (2016).
 - We added a new column, "study_design" to report_list.csv.
 - We corrected acronyms "Group, H. P. T. R" and "Group, T. of H. P. C. R." to "Hypertension Prevention Trial Research Group" in supplementary_reference_list.pdf.
 - We verified the original edge list file (inclusion_net_edges.csv) and corrected for a couple of mistakes.
-- We added a new file inclusion_net_edges_trinquart.csv to record the adjacency matrix constructed by Trinquart et al. (2016), based on their supplementary data file's Web Figure 4.
+- We added a new file inclusion_net_edges_trinquart.csv to record the inclusion relationships identified by Trinquart et al. (2016), based on their supplementary data file's Web Figure 4.
 We will explain the differences between inclusion_net_edges.csv and inclusion_net_edges_trinquart.csv in the next section.

 DIFFERENCES BETWEEN INCLUSION_NET_EDGES.CSV AND INCLUSION_NET_EDGES_TRINQUART.CSV